dcdpr/did-btcr2/chapters/CRUD-Operations.md

 #### Algo 12.
 Derive Root Capability {.tabbed .unnumbered}

 This algorithm derives a root capability to update a specific **did:btcr2** identifier from the identifier itself.
-The root capability must be conformant to the [Authorization Capabilities v0.3](https://w3c-ccg.github.io/zcap-spec/) specification.
-The root capability for a specific **did:btcr2** identifier is a JSON containing the following fields:
+The root capability MUST be conformant with the [Authorization Capabilities v0.3](https://w3c-ccg.github.io/zcap-spec/) specification.
+The root capability for a specific **did:btcr2** identifier is a JSON that MUST contain the following fields:

 * \@context: The string "[https://w3id.org/zcap/v1](https://w3id.org/zcap/v1)"
 * id: A URN of the following format: urn:zcap:root:${encodeURIComponent(DID)}
 * invocationTarget: The DID
-* btcr2 identifiercontroller: The DID
+* controller: The DID

 Note: The controller of this capability is the DID, which resolves to a DID document.
-When verifying a BTCR2 Update is an invocation of this capability, the controller resolves to the Contemporary DID document.
+When verifying a ::BTCR2 Update:: is an invocation of this capability, the controller resolves to the ::Contemporary DID document::.
 That is the DID document that was current when the capability was invoked.

 ##### Hide {.unnumbered .unlisted}